NikoMolecule/Image-Slider/README.md

 # Image-Slider-Molecule ![](https://img.shields.io/badge/image--slider-v1.0.0--stable-blue)

-Hello, this is my another.
+Hello, this is my another project.
 I built this project to write code more indenpendently in Javascript.

 ## Project Description